For media inquiries, please email media [at] StudentMentor [dot] org.

 Richard To is the Lead Developer at StudentMentor.org.
 He has a B.A. in Creative Writing and an A.S. in Internet Technology.
 He is an avid supporter of non-profits and the causes they are devoted to, especially education.
 He has done volunteer work for Pacific Autism, CET Immigration and Citizenship Program, Just Read, and Reading Partners.
 Becoming a reading tutor for elementary school students is one of his most rewarding experiences, and he recommends it to anyone who can spare an hour or two a week.
 Richard is happy to be part of the StudentMentor.org team.The potential of education to change lives is something Richard believes in.
 It is like thinking the world is round even when faced with a square map.

-Viktor Petersson is the Chief Technical Officer at StudentMentor.org.
+Viktor Petersson is an advisor for StudentMentor.org.
 Viktor grew up in Sweden, but moved to Silicon Valley to study in 2004.
 While still in school he started the software company WireLoad, Inc. He graduated from Santa Clara University with a major in Business Management, and a focus on entrepreneurship.
 While Viktor’s academic background is in the field of business, his true passion has always been technology.
 Since graduating, Viktor has started two additional companies in the software space and is happy to provide StudentMentor.org with the technical expertise required to grow the program.

 Follow Viktor on Twitter